mastercoin-MSC/install-msc/docs/pages/obelisk.rst

 *Tip: Running multiple workers is good for redundancy in case one crashes or has problems.*

+.. _clients:

 Clients
 -------

+The client is who/what is actually requesting the information.
+In Mastercoin tools the client is the local installation of sx which queries the obelisk server for blockchain information.
 Clients can connect to an obelisk server on the :ref:`configured port <config>`.
 For proper operation the Obelisk server should be setup, running, and have fully syned workers connected to it.